aplerdal/MkscMoreTracks/README.md

 # MkscMoreTracks
-An asm hack of mksc to add more tracks.
+An asm hack of Mario Kart: Super Circuit that adds more tracks.

 IPS patches will be published in the releases tab when the hack works. https://github.com/aplerdal/MkscMoreTracks/releases